 - You will be a "short term" part of an established medical practice in an established community.
 What for you is a one time learning experience is a way of life and livelihood for your preceptor.
 The patients you see are the preceptor's patients. - There is a fine line between assertiveness and aggression. - Confidence is great.
-Over-confidence can quite literally be fatal. - The following are two old axioms worth repeating: "No question is a dumb question if you do not know the answer." "'Tis better to ask than to screw up."
+Over-confidence can quite literally be fatal. - Always remember these two important points: No question is a dumb question if you do not know the answer and it is better to ask than to make a mistake.

 The staff of the clinic or hospital can be tremendous aids to your learning.
 Each person has a special field of expertise and a unique outlook on patient care.
-Staff members often make the difference between a pleasant or an unhappy rotation.
+Staff members often make the difference between a pleasant or unhappy rotation.
 Cultivate their friendships.
 Seek out their help and expertise.
 Your efforts will be greatly rewarded.

-- Smile. - Give people the credit and respect due them. - Help out where and when you can.
+- Smile. - Give people the credit and respect due to them. - Help out where and when you can.
 If a particular task is not beneath their dignity, then it should not be beneath yours. - Each clinic or hospital has ways of doing things that fit the situation and personnel.
 Be careful about suggesting changes.
-This is not your role!
+That is not your role!

-Student to Patient: Only a few "big" items here:
+Student to Patient: just a few important items here:

-- Remember the first law of medicine Primum non nocere (First of all, do no harm). - Remember that the patient at the other end of the stethoscope is a person, too. - The patients did not come in to be dazzled with your scholarly dissertations and knowledge of medical terms.
+- Remember the first law of medicine Primum non nocere. - Remember that the patient at the other end of the stethoscope is a person too. - The patients did not come in to be dazzled with your scholarly dissertations and knowledge of medical terms.
 They came for help.
 Something in their world is not right.
 It may not be what they complain about.
 Your job is to find the problem and to help them solve it.
-If your native intelligence shines through to impress them, consider it a bonus. - If you do not know what is wrong with a patient, then, "I don't know" is an acceptable diagnosis.
+If your intrinsic aptitude shines through to impress them, consider it a bonus. - If you do not know what is wrong with a patient, then, "I don't know" is an acceptable diagnosis.
 Send for reinforcements.

 Student: We know that you are intelligent and capable.
 The patients do not.
-We have lots of test scores and letters of recommendation to go by.
+We have all your test scores, evaluations, and letters of recommendation to go by.
 The patient has only your appearance and your manners on which to base a judgment.
 Their confidence in you is an essential part of the therapeutic relationship.